vsoch/vsoch.github.io/_posts/2010/2010-6-14-introducing-pumkinnappers.md

 We were originally worried that the title “Nash ‘Er Teeth” would imply that this geocache would be a hard find, but it wasn’t at all!
 It must have been in the 90s, so we started our excursion by heading into the wonderfully chilly Nasher museum.
 Anyone that stops by here to look for this cache should definitely bring an ID to gain access to the galleries at the Nasher, or minimally stop at the cafe inside for a cool drink.

 Once we were ready, we headed out the back door, past a triangular slab of stone, and down the path.
 We found a small cluster of woods within 100 feet of the museum, and then saw the aforementioned poison ivy, and then BOOM there it was!
-We had a few unsuccessful searches earlier in the day, and this was our first successful find as Team PumkinNappers, and what a great one it was!
+We had a few unsuccessful searches earlier in the day, and this was our first successful find as Team PumpkinNappers, and what a great one it was!

 [![](http://www.vsoch.com/blog/wp-content/uploads/2010/06/matt-00003-300x225.jpg "Matt finds the cache!")](http://www.vsoch.com/blog/wp-content/uploads/2010/06/matt-00003.jpg)